alfahami/git_github/README.md

        $ git remote show origin                    : show the url or the remote repository
        $ git push -u origin master                 : push changes to master branch

+## Revert a commit pushed remotely

+Reverting a commit means creating a new commit that undoes all changes that were made the bad commit which doesn't have to be the last one.
+The bad commit might remain  but it won't affect the current master or any further commit.
+To so, we use:

+`git revert {commit_id}`

+### Deleting the last commit
+This is the easiest way.
+Let's say we have a remote origin with branch master that currently points to commit dd61ab32.
+We want to remove the top commit.
+Translated to git terminology, we want to force the master branch of the origin remote repository to the parent of dd61ab32:

+`git push origin +dd61ab32^:master`

+Where git interprets x^ as the parent of x and + as a forced non-fastforward push.
+If you have the master branch checked out locally, you can also do it in two simpler steps: First reset the branch to the parent of the current commit, then force-push it to the remote.

+`git reset HEAD^ --hard`

+`git push origin -f`

 ## Re-fork a repository

 When the upstream forked repo got added new entries to be merge in your own forked repo